 While the Parcel Pending lockboxes contain video surveillance technology, it’s not a bad idea to install a few extra cameras around a residential premise.
 That way, if anyone does attempt a theft, the likelihood that their face is caught on camera is increased dramatically, which allows local authorities to track the individual.

-Ideally, cameras should:
+Ideally, a security camera should:

 - Offer the “Playback” feature, which gives users the chance to rewind and scroll through hours of recordings in case reviewing the footage is necessary